 The FERPA (20 U.S.C. § 1232g; 34 CFR Part 99) protects the privacy of student education records.
-Under this law, parents have certain rights to inspect their children's education records.
+Under this law, parents and legal guardians have certain rights to inspect their children's education records.
 Usually, schools must have written permission from the parent or eligible student to release any information from a student's education record.
-However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31):
+According to 34 CFR § 99.31, "..."FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions:

-- school officials with legitimate educational interest - other schools to which a student is transferring - specified officials for audit or evaluation purposes - appropriate parties in connection with financial aid to a student - organizations conducting certain studies for or on behalf of the school - accrediting organizations - to comply with a judicial order or lawfully issued subpoena - appropriate officials in cases of health and safety emergencies - state and local authorities, within a juvenile justice system, pursuant to specific state law
+- · School officials with legitimate educational interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific state law."